Jones Act Injuries

 If you’ve been injured at sea, on inland waters, or during shoreside operations, you may qualify for compensation through the Jones Act or other federal laws.

-Seamen, offshore oil and gas workers, and longshoremen constantly work in an environment where conditions and substances can cause injuries, illnesses, and possibly even death.
+Seamen, offshore oil and gas workers, deck hands on supply vessels, and longshoremen constantly work in an environment where conditions and substances can cause injuries, illnesses, and possibly even death.

 Injured maritime workers have relied on the Jones Act since the 1930s, when the need for laws to protect the rights of injured seaman and offshore workers became so great that Congress decided to act.